One of the most important questions you need to ask yourself before you start your rug search is:

 - Most breakfast nook tables have a 7 to 8 foot round or octagon rug

 The bedroom offers many options for rug placement.
-I have found the preferred and most popularly accepted way is laying the rug perpendicular to the bed and pulling it half way under – stopping before your side tables.
+I have found that the preferred and most popularly accepted way is to lay the rug perpendicular to the bed, and pulling it half way under – stopping before your side tables.

 For a king size bed – 9x12 allows you to have 2’10” on each side of the bed and 4’ at the end of your bed.
-Of course the amount of rug at the end of the bed depends on how close you bring the rug up to the side tables.
+Of course, the amount of rug at the end of the bed depends on how close you bring the rug up to the side tables.
 Ideally, you just want to make sure that your feet land on it when you get out of bed.

-For smaller bedrooms the use of accent rugs is popular as well.
+For smaller bedrooms – the use of accent rugs are popular as well.
 Be creative.
-Maybe have a 4 x 6 next to the bed on just one side; or 2 x 4’s on the sides of the bed with a coordinated 4x6 or 5x8 in front.
-Or maybe just a nice round accent rug to soften the room.
-The possibilities are endless – just remember to have the size of the rug in proportion to the room as to not overwhelm it.
+Maybe, have a 4x6 next to the bed on just one side or 2x4’s on the sides of the bed with a coordinated 4x6 or 5x8 in front.
+You could even use a nice round accent rug to soften the room.
+The possibilities are endless with our wide variety of area rug sizes!

-Please, take this into consideration when buying this rug and be sure you give this space the attention it deserves.
+Please, take this into consideration when buying this type of rug, and be sure that you give this space the attention it deserves.

-If your foyer lends itself to the use of a round or octagon – they can add interest and drama – especially when mirroring a chandelier or fabulous fixture.
+If your foyer lends itself to the use of a round or octagon rug – they can add interest and a dramatic effect – especially when mirroring a chandelier or a fabulous fixture.
 Consider rugs with pattern and personality – often foyers can benefit from the anchoring effect of a rug that is both strong in presence & aesthetically pleasing.

-Runners come in many lengths sizes – from 6’ to 14’+!
-You want to make sure that your runner covers at least 75 % of the length of the hallway – and that wood is showing on both ends of the runner.
+Runners come in many lengths and sizes – from 6’ to 14’+.
+Try to make sure that your runner covers at least 75 % of the length of the hallway – and that wood is showing on both ends of the runner.

 Your office cannot be complete without a rug that makes it your own.
-Whether is shows your traditional nature or your creative side – be sure you are setting the right tone for the room where big decisions are made.
+Whether it shows your traditional nature or your creative side – be sure you are setting the right tone for the room where big decisions are made.

-If the room set up is traditional, maybe you have your desk and then two chairs directly in front of you – you have a couple options:
+If the room setup is traditional, maybe you have your desk and then two chairs directly in front of you – you have a couple options:

 - You can go with a large rug that runs perpendicularly under your desk and the 2 chairs – say a 9x12 – this would be ideal for a larger office

-- You could have a rug that runs parallel to your desk and just put the back legs on - allowing for 2 chairs to be on the rug but your chair to be directly on the floor – say a 6x9
+- You could have a rug that runs parallel to your desk and just put the back legs on - allowing for 2 chairs to be on the rug, but your chair to be directly on the floor – say a 6x9

-Also, based on the set up of your office, if you have a larger open space you can place the rug in the center – giving the room a foundation and sense of purpose.
+Also, based on the setup of your office, if you have a larger open space, you can place the rug in the center – giving the room a foundation and sense of purpose.
 Again, make sure that your rug is in proportion to the room and does not look like a postage stamp or island.